|Home English Facebook Donate|

 The 1790 and 1800 censuses do not show anyone by the name of "Bissell," or any name close to that, living in Chelsea, Vermont.
 However, the 1790 Census does show a Jeremiah Bissel living in Windsor County, 15 or so miles southeast of Chelsea.
 A Jeremiah Bissel is listed as a town clerk of Norwich, Windsor County, Vermont, in "The Vermont Register and Almanack, 1819."
 Norwich is a place in which the Smiths lived from 1813-1816.
 Whether this individual is Walker's host, "Capt.
 J Bissell," is not certain.

-While there is no way to know for sure, it would seem quite possible that Joseph Smith, Sr. and Lucy Mack Smith were aware of the event, either through word of mouth, publication or combination.
-It is not unlikely that such information could be passed down to their children as part of family's lore when discussing places they had lived.
-In such a way, Joseph Smith, Jr. could have easily been aware of it long before 1820, the year in which he says he himself had an angelic visitation.
+While there is no way to know for sure, it would seem quite possible that Joseph Smith, Sr. and Lucy Mack Smith were aware of the event, either through word of mouth, publication or a combination.
+Joseph Smith Jr. himself lived in the area for the first ten years of his life.
+It is not unlikely that Walker's could be passed down to the Smith's children as part of the comminity's lore or even within the Smith family when discussing places they had lived.
+In such a way, Joseph Smith, Jr. could have easily been aware of it long before 1820, the year in which he says he had his first heavenly visitation.

 An LDS Connection